apache/druid/.github/ISSUE_TEMPLATE/feature.md

 Please describe the feature or change with as much detail as possible.

-If you have a detailed implementation in mind and wish to contribute that implementation yourself, and the change that you are planning would require a 'Design Review' tag because it intoroduces or changes some APIs, or it is large and imposes lasting consequences on the codebase, please open a Proposal instead.
+If you have a detailed implementation in mind and wish to contribute that implementation yourself, and the change that you are planning would require a 'Design Review' tag because it introduces or changes some APIs, or it is large and imposes lasting consequences on the codebase, please open a Proposal instead.

 ### Motivation